dax8it/atjiujitsu04/src/pages/blog/Big-Apple-Tournament.md

 Another win from some of our favorites.
 They're all our favorites!!!

-## Congrats to all our kids who competed
+## Congrats to all our students who competed.

 We took 3rd place in kids team category.
-We're very proud of everything everyone has accomplished.
+We're very proud of everyone who competed!

 ![](/img/big-apple-pic-02.png)